tnballo/high-assurance-rust/src/chp4/attack_2.md

 <meta name="twitter:image" content="https://highassurance.rs/img/har_logo_social.png">

-# An Attacker's Perspective: Unifying Theory (2/2)
+# An Attacker's Perspective: Unifying Theory (2 of 2)

 A motivated adversary has the time and resources to discover vulnerabilities.
 And weaponize the corresponding exploits.